Pedrojok01/CryptoCats/README.md

 - [x] Factory - Design and Create your own Cat for FREE in the Cat Factory!
 When you're done, just click on the `Create` button to mint your cat!
 (Limited to 100 Cats)
 - [x] MyCats/Show - Display all the cats present in your collection;
-- [x] MyCats/Breed - Select two parents, breed a seebling out and find out which characteristics you inherited from each!
+- [x] MyCats/Breed - Select two parents, breed a seebling out, and find out which characteristics you inherited from each!
 - [x] MyCats/Sell - Create a sell offer to list your cat on the marketplace!
 - [x] Marketplace - Buy some cats on the marketplace or simply remove your offers.